 Why this works

 So a circle is 360° all the way around.
-If the Earth completes one rotation every 24 hours (basically, it basically does, remember, Star Math: Night Mode is gonna be a trip and a half), so that means, in an hour, the Sun will appear to move about 15°.
+If the Earth completes one rotation every 24 hours (basically, it basically does.
+Someday I’ll cover Navigation Night Mode.
+It’s a trip and a half), so that means, in an hour, the Sun will appear to move about 15°.
 So we’re essentially counting how many 15° chunks we are away from Greenwich, multiplying the each hour by 15°.

 More specific calculation